lukemunsch/chichen-itza/README.md

 ### Map + Aside

         This section is a text description of the map positioned aside the text.
-        This pairing allows the user to see the location of Chichén-Itzá in relation to other parts of Mexico
+        This pairing allows the user to see the location of Chichén-Itzá in relation to other parts of Mexico.

+        The map image was picked out from google image search of 'map of Chichén-Itzá'.
+        This is also styled in the 'RAISED-BLOCK' style similar to the rest of the elements.

 ### Travel + tourism

+        * The two sections are layered on top of the background image which is a key construct of Chichén-Itzá, the observatory
+        * The two text sections blocked off in color are designed to overlap depending on the size of the screen.
+        * They are styled in the outset border to appear tiered.
+        * the header is also in the same color scheme and will centralise above the blocks when the screen is smaller than 700 pixels.

 ### Footer

-### Second Hero Image
+        The footer is featured on two of the three pages and will give the users a quick glance at the author of the page with an image and text description; name and profession.

 ### Facts and images